Massipssa/Docs/Bgd/hive/concepts.md

 * Hive do not enforce schema on write, but it
 * **hive.metastore.warehouse.dir** : default dir in hdfs where data is stored

+- Types:
+ - Java types (int, string, float, ...)
+ - Complexe types: Array, Map, Struct

+- Table

+ - Can copy exsiting table schema with LIKE
+ - Show:
+	- show tables in <namespace>
+	- show tables 'emp*'
+ - Describe:
+	- describe extended <tablename>
+	- describe formated <tablename>
+ - Describe column:
+ 	- describe extended <tablename.columnname>

+Partitions

+ - Strict and nonstrict mode to prohiby queries without where clause in partitioned tables

+ - We can descirbe and show partitions
+	-  show partitions <tablename>

+ - We can Atler table by adding partition

+- no support for insert, update and delete
+- doesn't support transactions